ataciuk/rational-reminder-chat/README.md

-# Ontario Building Code Chat Assistant
+# Rational Reminder Podcast Chat Assistant

-An interactive AI-powered chat interface for navigating and understanding the Ontario Building Code (v25).
-This application uses advanced natural language processing and vector search to provide accurate, context-aware responses to questions about building regulations in Ontario.
+An interactive AI-powered chat interface for navigating and understanding the Rational discussions from Ben and Cameron.
+This application uses advanced natural language processing and vector search to provide accurate, context-aware responses to questions about navigating the Canadian financial planning landscape.

+# Credit

+Credit to Kai Maurin-Jones, I used [his repo](https://github.com/kmaurinjones/Ontario-Building-Code-Chat) as the template.

 ## 🌟 Features